Paley Park: Design

-The Paley Center for Media was originally next to Paley Park.

 Impact

 In 1968, Paley Park and the Ford Foundation Building shared an Albert S. Bard Civic Award, distributed to structures that exhibited "excellence in architecture and urban design".

-Social interaction in the park was analyzed in the film The Social Life of Small Urban Spaces by William H. Whyte.
+Social interaction in the park was analyzed in the 1980 book and film The Social Life of Small Urban Spaces by William H. Whyte.

 Paley Park also inspired the similarly sized Theodora Park in Charleston, South Carolina, which opened in June 2015.